ferlom/LinuxDevOnWindows10/README.md

 # sinatrademo
-Sinatra Demo Project from Linux Bash on Wondows 10
+Sinatra Demo Project from Linux Bash on Windows 10